Where

 Where with _modified extend date argument.

 The _modified field contains the date time when content was created/updated/deleted in the service.
-The value in _modify will not be the same as the Created/Saved value on the content.
+The value in _modify will not be the same as the created or saved value on the content.

-The _modified field can be used to accomplish delta import of content from the service, for example "give me content that has been modified after (gt) 2023-09-13T04:36:14Z.
-You can use filtering by _modify field with cursor to accomplish good delta import of content from the service.
+The _modified field can be used to accomplish a delta import of content from the service, for example "give me content that has been modified after (gt) 2023-09-13T04:36:14Z".
+You can use filtering by _modify field with cursor to accomplish the delta import of content from the service.

 {